numaproj/numaflow/docs/quick-start.md

 ## Coming Up

-Next, let's take a peek at [an advance pipeline](./advanced-start.md), to learn some powerful features of Numaflow.
+Next, let's take a peek at [an advanced pipeline](./advanced-start.md), to learn some powerful features of Numaflow.